Table of Contents

 About this book

-Psychonetics is a methodology to access mental and perceptual resources in their basic forms and in an ideologically unbiased manner.
+Psychonetics is a methodology for accessing mental and perceptual resources in their basic forms, free from ideological bias.

-Conscious ability to access such resources in a predictable fashion opens the possibility of creating new types of technologies based on exclusive properties of the human mind.
+The conscious ability to access these resources in a predictable manner creates the potential for developing new technologies that leverage the unique properties of the human mind.

-This book provides an overview of the history, concepts, practices, educational process, and existing applications of psychonetics.
+This book provides an introduction to the history, principles, practices, educational approaches, and current applications of psychonetics.

 Introduction